wunderwuzzi23/blog/content/posts/2020/applying-acls-and-race-conditions.md

 ---
-title: "Applying ACLs and Race Conditions"
+title: "Race conditions when applying ACLs"
-date: 2020-02-15T12:23:33-08:00
+date: 2020-08-24T12:00:33-08:00
 draft: true
 tags: [
         "pentesting",
-        "research"
+        "research",
+        "appsec"
     ]
 ---

+Today I'm gonna talk about a class of application security issues I ran across a few times over the years.
+In particular, let's discuss race conditions when it comes to files with sensitive content and permissions.

-Sometimes there are intersting race conditions that allowe an adversary to gain access to sensitive files on a machine.
-The system would create files that contain sensitive information and afterwards apply permissions to lock the file down.
+**Race conditions** can allow an adversary to gain access to sensitive information on machines.
+Assume a system creates a file that contains sensitive information and *afterwards* applies permissions to lockdown that file.

 ## Understanding the race condition

 Let's look at a practical example seen in the wild a few times.
-Imagine the following code:
+Imagine code like this:

 * Code creates file with sensitive information.
 Doing something like:

 ```
 file.WriteAllBytes(filePath, content);
 ```
 * Then the ACL is updated to lock down the file.
-[Here is a the documentation on how to do that using the FileSecurity class](https://docs.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.filesecurity?view=netframework-4.8)).Hence, you might see something similar to:
+[Here is a the documentation on how to do that using the FileSecurity class](https://docs.microsoft.com/en-us/dotnet/api/system.security.accesscontrol.filesecurity?view=netframework-4.8).

+Hence, you might see something similar to:

 ```
 // Add the access control entry to the file.